canonical/spark-client-snap/docs/how-to/manage_service_accounts.md

 spark-client.service-account-registry --username demouser --namespace demonamespace update-conf --properties-file /home/demouser/conf/spark-overrides.conf  --conf spark.app.name=demo-spark-app-overrides
 ```

+This updates the service account settings with new configurations provided either as CLI arguments or via a
+property file.
 If the account ```demouser``` already exists, this will drop the existing configuration associated with the account.

 ### Print configuration for a given Service Account